 - Keto flu

-One of the rarely talked about side effect of ketosis is bad breath, also known ketosis breath.
+As NCBI claims, one of the rarely talked about side effect of ketosis is bad breath, also known ketosis breath.
 The three ketones responsible are acetone, beta-hydroxybutyrate and acetoacetate.
 This is a good indicator that your body is in ketosis.

-Ketosis flu or keto flu are symptoms experienced when you start the ketogenic diet.
+According to NCBI, ketosis flu or keto flu are symptoms experienced when you start the ketogenic diet.
 Although not contagious, there’s a chance you’ll experience symptoms similar to the flu.
 It can last from days to weeks and characterized by fatigue, cough, headache and nausea.
 The flu happens due to carb wthdrawl.

 Low Carb Headache